-U.S. second lien intercreditors prohibit the second lien agent from exercising any of its rights or remedies with respect to the shared collateral until expiration of the period ending 90 to 180 days after notice delivered by the second lien agent to the first lien agent after a second lien event of default or, in some cases, if earlier, second lien acceleration.
-The standstill period becomes permanent to the extent the first lien agent is diligently pursuing in good faith an enforcement action against a material portion of the shared collateral.
-An exercise of collateral remedies generally includes any action (including commencing legal proceedings) to foreclose on the second lien agent's lien in any shared collateral, to take possession of or sell any shared collateral or to exercise any right of set-off with respect to any shared collateral, but the acceleration of credit facility obligations is generally not an exercise of collateral remedies.
+U.S. second lien intercreditors prohibit the second lien agent from exercising any of its rights or remedies with respect to the shared collateral until expiration of a standstill period (typically 90 to 180 days after notice delivered by the second lien agent to the first lien agent of a second lien event of default or, in some cases, if earlier, second lien acceleration).
+The standstill period becomes permanent to the extent the first lien agent is diligently pursuing in good faith an enforcement action against a material portion of the shared collateral or upon a bankruptcy proceeding filing.
+An exercise of collateral remedies generally includes any action (including commencing legal proceedings) to foreclose on the second lien agent's lien in any shared collateral, to take possession of or sell any shared collateral or to exercise any right of set-off with respect to any shared collateral, but the acceleration of credit facility obligations, filing a proof of claim in a bankruptcy proceeding or ensuring continued perfection on collateral are generally not considered an exercise of collateral remedies.

-European second lien intercreditors typically contain a much broader enforcement standstill provision than U.S. second lien intercreditors, principally because there is no pan-European equivalent of the Chapter 11 stay.
+European second lien intercreditors typically contain a much broader enforcement standstill provision than U.S. second lien intercreditors, principally because there is no pan-European equivalent of the Chapter 11 automatic stay.
 The scope of the restricted enforcement actions typically prohibits any acceleration of the second lien debt, any enforcement of payment of, or action to collect, the second lien debt, and any commencement or joining in with others to commence any insolvency proceeding, any commencement by the second lien agent or second lien creditors of any judicial enforcement of any of the rights and remedies under the second lien documents or applicable law, whether as a secured or an unsecured creditor.
-The enforcement standstill period has traditionally run for (i) a period of 90 days (in most cases) following notice of payment default under the senior credit agreement, (ii) a period of 120 days (in most cases) following notice of financial covenant default under the senior credit agreement (although this is much less common since the introduction of cov-lite financings in the European market), and (iii) a period of 150 days (in most cases) following notice of any other event of default under the senior credit agreement, plus (in some cases) 120 days if the security agent is taking enforcement action.
-However, the enforcement standstill period is now often subject to negotiation.
+The enforcement standstill period has traditionally run for (i) a period of 90 days following notice of payment default under the senior credit agreement, (ii) a period of 120 days following notice of financial covenant default under the senior credit agreement (although this is much less common since the introduction of cov-lite financings in the European market), and (iii) a period of 150 days following notice of any other event of default under the senior credit agreement.
+However, the enforcement standstill period is now often subject to negotiation and in some deals, for example, it is 120 days following notice of the relevant event of default.
 In European second lien intercreditors, the senior creditors firmly control enforcement (other than in some exceptional circumstances).
-In addition, the senior agent is entitled to override the junior agent's instructions to the security agent, leaving the second lien lenders only able to influence the timing of enforcement action after the standstill period.
+In addition, the senior agent is generally entitled to override the junior agent's instructions to the security agent, leaving the second lien lenders only able to influence the timing of enforcement action after the standstill period.